WELCOME TO OUR SYMPOSIUM HOMEPAGE!

 - Wearable and Flexible Electronics for Medical Applications

-We aim to share quality, up-to-date information through different lenses on trending electronics packaging topics, and provide opportunities to network, share ones expertise, learn, and build partnerships.
+Our aim is to share quality, up-to-date information through different lenses on trending electronics packaging topics, and provide opportunities to network, share ones expertise, learn, and build partnerships.

 Joseph M. Kolly, PhD